bhavukm/ec2-start-stop-portal/README.md

 **Step-By-Step Instructions:**

 1. Provision 3 EC2 Instances (Amazon Linux 2023 AMI): 1 will be Manager's Bastion Host and the other 2 will be developer's instances to be administered by the manager.
 2. Create an IAM Policy (attached in the git repo) to have Start/Stop access to the 2 instances.
-Replace the placeholder for the 2 Instance IDs.
+Replace the placeholder for the 2 Instance IDs and your AWS Account ID.
 3. Create an IAM Role and attach the IAM Policy created in Step 2 to it.
 Attach the IAM Role to the Bastion Host.
 4. SSH to the Bastion Host as root and install "git" and "dialog" packages: "yum install git -y && yum install dialog -y"
 5. Clone the repo to copy the bash scripts (git clone <repo-url>).
 Replace the placeholders in the script with your values.